METMECIT/RDPfail/README.md

 How to use

-Add to every windows servers, specifically domain controllers.
+Add to every windows server, specifically domain controllers.

 1. Add RDPlog.ps1 to C:\scripts (or adjust folder name in both files then save there).
 2. Import RDPlog.xml to task scheduler in a random folder.